 Those beneficial elements are necessary to aid the propagation of yeasts and Koji mold.
-On the other hand, the detrimental ones will cause discoloration of Sake and ruin the Sake flavor and aroma.
+On the other hand, the detrimental ones will cause discoloration of Sake and ruin the Sake taste and aroma.

 This is why many Sake breweries are located near exquisite, well-conserved water sources.

 3. Koji Mold

 Koji Mold is a type of mold.
 It’s a ‘mold’!
 Eww!
 But don’t step back; it’s harmless to human body and actually very nutritious.

 Koji basically converts rice starch to sugar (glucose), which will be converted to alcohol by yeasts.

 - Koji Mold: Mold spores themselves (that will propagate on steamed rice).

 - Koji: Rice with propagated Koji mold (in case of Sake).
 So rice + koji mold.
 Also known as rice koji.